heatherdice/heatherdice/README.md

 # <p align="center">Hi I'm Heather! 👋</p>

 <p align="center">
 I'm a former music teacher breaking out into the world of software development.
-Having recently graduated from the accredited Coding Dojo bootcamp with a certificate in fullstack development, I am now working on personal projects while applying to Junior Developer positions.
-I have also taken on an additional course with [SheCodes](https://www.shecodes.io/) to improve my frontend skills.
+Having recently graduated from the accredited <a href="https://www.codingdojo.com/">Coding Dojo</a> bootcamp with a certificate in fullstack development, I am now working on personal projects while applying to Junior Developer positions.
+I have also taken on an additional course with <a href="https://www.shecodes.io/">SheCodes</a> to improve my frontend skills.
 </p>

 ## <p align="center">:desktop_computer: My Tech Stacks</p>